abhi23792/CQRS/README.md

 - Domain
     These are the Data level models/entities which can be configured with EF Core or can be used with raw data queries to fetch the data from the database.

+- Handlers
+    This folder is to divide the application requirements as per the module/functional requirement and then based on module we seperate the command and query operations.
+    - Module (Product)
+        - Command
+        - Query

 - Models
     These are the final DTO (Data Transfer Object) which are returned as from the API response.
 The DTO may be a combination of multiple domain entities and may or may not have the same properties as the domain models.